-(9) "The allocations stipulated in subsections (2), (3), (4) and (5) shall refer only to the balance of profits which remains after the cancellation of accumulated losses carried forward from previous years".
+- (8) "If in any financial year there are accumulated losses carried forward from previous years and which losses have not yet been replenished by the Government in the manner indicated in subsection (8), the final profit of that year shall be allocated in priority to the cancellation of such accumulated losses". - (9) "The allocations stipulated in subsections (2), (3), (4) and (5) shall refer only to the balance of profits which remains after the cancellation of accumulated losses carried forward from previous years".

+Dr. E.M Letete

+29 March 2023

+Mrs. R. Tlali

+Director

-Dr. E.M Letete Governor 29 March 2023 Mrs. R.Tlali Director 29 March 2023
+29 March 2023

-INDEPENDENT AUDITORS' REPORT

-TO THE SHAREHOLDER OF THE CENTRAL BANK OF LESOTHO
+INDEPENDENT AUDITORS' REPORT TO THE SHAREHOLDER OF THE CENTRAL BANK OF LESOTHO